neerajrd25/nest-starter/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+# Project setup

+- Checkout
+- npm install
+- npm run start
+- update .env with DATABASE_URL. for e.g `DATABASE_URL= mongo connection string`
+- update .env with DATABASE_URL. for e.g `DATABASE_NAME= mongodbname`
+- This project allows request only from `http://localhost:5173` so make sure your frontend runs on this port OR change in `main.ts`

+This should allow this frontend app to run on localhost:5173

 ## TODO

 - [x] ENV
 - [o] API Cleanup
 - [o] Class Level Validation `IsEmailUnqiue`